EGA-archive/ega-fuse/README.md

 ## Build the project

-To build the project run below command.
+To build the project run the command below.
 It will produce the executable jar file in the /target directory.
 ```
 mvn install
 ```

 ## Run the project

-Use below command to run the jar
+Use the command below to run the jar
 ```
 java -jar target/ega-fuse-0.0.1-SNAPSHOT.jar --u=USERNAME --p=PASSWORD
 ```